 Moving With Guinea Pigs

-Guinea pigs are susceptible to change or being jostled around.
+Guinea pigs are susceptible to being jostled around.
 Be sure to transport these soft animals in a warm, comfortable small carrier with necessities they will need during the move.
+Better to be safe than sorry as this can be an overwhelming experience for a guinea pig.

 Moving With Birds

 Have a feathery friend in need of transport?
-Birds tend to fly away during a move because they, like most pets, get jittery during a move or get jittery from change in general.
-Be sure to purchase a carrier case, depending on the size of your bird, to move your bird with you in your car on moving day.
+Birds tend to fly away during a move because, they, like most pets, get jittery during a move or get jittery from any change in general.
+Be sure to purchase a travel case, depending on the size of your bird, to move your bird with you in your car on moving day.